CaSkade-Automation/CaSkade-MES/README.md

 </table>

 ## Additional Tools
+### Automatically create and register skills from Java source code
+We created [SkillUp](https://github.com/aljoshakoecher/skill-up) which takes away all the effort involved in creating a skill.
+If you do it "manually", there is a lot that needs to be done.
+You need to develop skills in a certain way (using a state machine).
+You need to provide an interface technology to invoke your skill's behavior (either OPC UA server or web server) and you need to create a rather large and complex ontology to describe all that.
+The good news is: SkillUp automates it all for you and even registers yours modules and skills at SkillMEx.
+Checkout the [SkillUp Wiki](https://github.com/aljoshakoecher/skill-up/wiki) for an extended step-by-step documentation on how to get started.

+### Modelling and executing skill-processes using BPMN
+Single skills can be executed from the module overview or skill management.
+But what if you want to model (and eventually execute) complete production processes?
+Of course, manually stepping through a process with multiple skills is not an option.
+Instead, SkillMEx uses BPMN to model and execute BPMN processes.

+**Modelling Processes**

+Complete production processes (including different task types, parallel / alternative flows, events) can be modelled using an integrated BPMN modeling tool based on [bpmn-js](https://github.com/bpmn-io/bpmn-js).
+We integrated a BPMN modeller into SkillMEX.
+Currently, the following task types are integrated:
+- Service tasks can be used for skill execution.
+Select one of your currently registered skills, pick the transition (most likely "Start") and set the parameters in case your skill has any
+- User Tasks can be used to assign a task to a person or a group, but currently, no real tasks (e.g. inputs to enter) can be modelled with SkillMEx.
+Nevertheless, user tasks can be useful to make the process stop in order to look into the current execution.
+- Mail send tasks can be used to automatically send mails.
+In case you want to use it.
+Make sure to setup the mail send functionality as described [here](https://github.com/camunda-community-hub/camunda-bpm-mail#how-to-configure-it).
+You need to have the required jars and the config file on the classpath of your Camunda BPMN engine (typically the server's lib folder) [see details here](https://github.com/camunda-community-hub/camunda-bpm-mail#for-shared-process-engine)
+- Outputs (e.g. of a skill execution) can be used as conditions on subsequent flows.
+The syntax is "<variable> <relation> <value>" where relation might be something like "==", "<=" and so on.
+The variable might be an output of a previous activity and it's id is "<activity-ID>_<output-name>".
+Use ctrl + space inside a condition to get a very simple autocomplete suggesting you all the outputs of your model.

+**Executing Processes**

+In order to deploy processes and execute them, you need to have a BPMN engine.
+SkillMEx is currently bound to the open-source Camunda BPMN engine which can be downloaded [here](https://camunda.com/download/#download-other-menu).
+So far, we have only used the TomCat distribution.
+Download it and start it according to documentation (should be rather straightforward, you basically unzip it and start it using the "start-camunda" command).
+Naturally, Camunda doesn't know anything about skills and skill processes.
+In order to execute skill processes, you need to have an extension we developed which you can grab [here](https://github.com/aljoshakoecher/BPMN-Skill-Executor/releases).
+Take the jar from the latest release and drop it into your Camunda servers lib folder.
+Note: Don't drop it into the lib folder inside the root folder.
+It needs to be the lib folder under server/apache-tomcat

 ## API Documentation
 SkillMEx features a quite extensive REST API that can be used to retrieve all registered modules, skills, capabilities and to do other things like run queries.
 You can find the [documentation in the wiki](https://github.com/aljoshakoecher/SkillMEx/wiki/API-Documentation).